 This past summer Ms. Wethington made her London debut in Cadogan Hall as a guest artist with the London Bel Canto Festival.
 In addition, Ms. Wethington has performed Strauss’ Brentano Lieder and Milhaud’s Quatre Chansons de Ronsard, given lecture recitals, chamber recitals, and has premiered new works for voice and piano.
 In 2015, she debuted on the Kennedy Center Concert Stage as a soprano soloist in Carl Orff’s Carmina Burana and with the Choral Arts Society of Washington in May of that year.
 She also performed Carmina Burana with the Choral Artists of Sarasota in 2018.
 In July 2017, Ms. Wethington was a soloist in a televised concert celebrating Carlo Bergonzi, in his hometown Busseto, Italy and was a highly acclaimed soloist in concert under the baton of the great Maestro Richard Bonynge.

-Multifaceted musician Luis González enjoys parallel careers as conductor and baritone soloist in a variety of opera, musical theatre and concert repertoire.
-Praised for his outstanding musicianship, magnetic stage presence and smooth, flexible voice, he has performed throughout the United States with companies such as Opera San José, Opera Tampa, St. Petersburg Opera, Savannah Opera, Bronx Opera, Utopia Opera, Crested Butte Music Festival, Astoria Music Project, The Florida Orchestra and The Metropolitan Opera Guild.
+Praised for his outstanding musicianship, magnetic stage presence and smooth, flexible voice, Luis González enjoys parallel careers as conductor and baritone soloist in a variety of opera, musical theatre and concert repertoire.
+He currently serves as Associate Conductor for Choral Artists of Sarasota and has performed throughout the United States with companies such as Opera San José, Opera Tampa, St. Petersburg Opera, Bronx Opera, Utopia Opera, Crested Butte Music Festival, Astoria Music Project, The Florida Orchestra and The Metropolitan Opera Guild.

-During the 2019-20 season, González returns to the Straz Center for Opera Tampa’s three mainstage productions.
-He sings Samuel in the company premiere of Gilbert and Sullivan’s The Pirates of Penzance and serves as Assistant Conductor for both Carmen and Aïda.
-Additional credits with the company include The Gardener in the world premiere of Anton Coppola’s Lady Swanwhite, Counsel for the Plaintiff in Trial by Jury and Assistant Conductor for Les pêcheurs de perles and La bohème.
+During the 2019-20 season, González returns to Opera Tampa for all mainstage productions.
+He sings Samuel in the company premiere of Gilbert and Sullivan’s The Pirates of Penzance and reprises his role as Assistant Conductor for new productions of Carmen and Aïda.
+Additional credits include Assistant Conductor for Les pêcheurs de perles and La bohème, Counsel for the Plaintiff in Trial by Jury and The Gardener in the world premiere of Anton Coppola’s Lady Swanwhite.

-A native of the San Francisco Bay Area, González earned his Bachelor of Music in Vocal Performance at San José State University and his Master of Music in Vocal Performance at the University of Nevada, Las Vegas.
-He is an alumnus of several opera young artist programs, including those of St. Petersburg Opera, Crested Butte Music Festival, AIMS in Graz Festival and Sherrill Milnesʼ VOICExperience.
+A native of the San Francisco Bay Area, González earned vocal performance degrees at San José State University (Bachelor of Music) and the University of Nevada, Las Vegas (Master of Music).
+He is an alumnus of several opera young artist programs, including those of St. Petersburg Opera, Crested Butte Music Festival, Sherill Milnes’ VOICExperience and the American Institute of Musical Studies in Graz, Austria.
 More info: www.lgbaritone.com

 Hailed by Opera News as “the very picture of youthful optimism and potential,” John Kaneklides’ “tenor voice cuts through all others with its richness and warmth” (Broadway World).
 This season Mr. Kaneklides made his Carnegie Hall debut performing World Premieres of orchestrated works by renowned composer Georgia Shreve and will be featured on the upcoming recording.
 Among his many concerts this season, he returned to his home state as a soloist in Handel’s Messiah with the Asheville Symphony Chorus.
 He recently reprised three of his now-signature roles, Alfredo in La traviata, the title role in Les contes d’Hoffmann, and Rodolfo in La bohème.
 Additionally, he joined Gulfshore Opera as a Professional Artist-In-Residence singing The Duke of Mantua in Rigoletto, Camille in The Merry Widow, and the title role in Faust in concerts throughout the region.
 This season he also premiered as the title role in a new English translation of the The Tales of Hoffmann, with Skylight Music Theatre.
 Mr. Kaneklides’ recent engagements include The Guide turned Narciso Borgia in the world première of Blumenfeld’s Borgia Infami with Winter Opera St. Louis, Laurie in Adamo’s Little Women, Micah in Floyd’s Slow Dusk, Villers in the New York première of Floyd’s Prince of Players, Ralph in H.M.S.
 Pinafore, Nanki-Poo in The Mikado, Henrik in A Little Night Music, and Lt.
 Joseph Cable in South Pacific.
 His concert appearances include the tenor soloist in Mendelssohn’s Elijah and Handel’s Messiah and most recently, Orff’s Carmina Burana with The Florida Orchestra.